hashintel/hash/libs/antsi/README.md

 The crate tries to be as correct as possible, acting both as a library and as an up-to-date reference guide regarding terminal support and related specifications (correct as of the time of publication).

-## ⚠️ Disclaimer ⚠️

-This crate does not ship with any functionality and is only a name reservation to stop potential name squatting.
-In the future the actual crate will be published under this name, for the current (incomplete) implementation of the crate please visit the linked repository.

 ## Example

 ```rust
 use antsi::{BasicColor, Style, Font, FontWeight};

 // effortless const support
 const PANIC_STYLE: Style = Style::new().with_foreground(BasicColor::Red.bright().into());
 const BOLD_STYLE: Style = Style::new().with_font(Font::new().with_weight(FontWeight::Bold));

 fn knows_user() -> bool {
     true
 }

 fn main() {
     // dynamic style support
     let mut style = Style::new();